w11k/ng-dropping-stones/README.md

 # NgDroppingStones
-A small Tetris Clone to play in the browser or an arcade machine.
+A small Tetris Clone to play in the browser or a rapsberry based arcade machine.

 Playable with a Joystick or the Keyboard.

-##Demo
+## Demo

 https://www.w11k.de/ng-dropping-stones/

 ## About